Counselling after a miscarriage

 To find out if and where there is a service in your local area, visit the NHS Choices website, click on the ‘Live Well’ category at the top of the page, then ‘Services near you’ and search for IAPT.
 Enter your postcode for information about your nearest centre/s.

-For more information about the support services offered by the Miscarriage Association, see our ‘How we can help’ page.
+You can find information about the support services offered by the Miscarriage Association on our ‘How we can help’ page.